-Non-coeliac gluten sensitivity (NCGS) is the most recent term for a person who experiences adverse reactions when consuming gluten but who does not have coeliac disease.
-Unlike coeliac disease, which is fairly well understood now, NCGS is only just beginning to be recognised by the wider medical community.
-As it stands, there is still little scientific research to support diagnosis.
+Non-coeliac gluten sensitivity (NCGS) is the most recent term for a person who experiences adverse reactions when consuming gluten but who do not have coeliac disease.
+Unlike coeliac disease, which is fairly well understood now, NCGS is only just beginning to be recognized by the wider medical community.
+As it stands, there is still little scientific research to support the diagnosis.

 The symptoms of non-coeliac gluten sensitivity

-The symptoms of non-coeliac gluten sensitivity are recognised as being similar to those of coeliac disease.
+The symptoms of non-coeliac gluten sensitivity are recognized as being similar to those of coeliac disease.
 These include;

 - Abdominal pain

 The difference between coeliac disease and NCGS is in the bodies immune response.
-The symptoms of non-coeliac gluten sensitivity are evident only as a response to the ingestion of gluten, for example wind or bloating.
-Where as, a person with coeliac disease will experience symptoms as well as having an autoimmune response.
-In a person with coeliac disease the autoimmune system will recognise gluten as foreign, dangerous body.
+The symptoms of non-coeliac gluten sensitivity are evident only as a response to the ingestion of gluten, for example, wind or bloating.
+Whereas, a person with coeliac disease will experience symptoms as well as having an autoimmune response.
+In a person with the coeliac disease, the autoimmune system will recognize gluten as a foreign, dangerous body.
 The problem is that while trying to destroy gluten the body is actually producing antibodies that destroy the villi that line the small intestine.

 The latest research for NCGS

-In saying this the low FODMAP diet is also largely a wheat, rye and barley free diet, but the study was also giving the participants gluten tablets (low, high or placebo).
-The study had a low FODMAP run in period before the tablets were introduced and symptoms remained improved even after the gluten tablet trial.
-These results were in contrast to a study done in 2011 that was only measuring the effects of gluten tablets on those who had self diagnosed NGCS, on a normal gluten free diet.
+In saying this the low FODMAP diet is also largely wheat, rye, and barley free diet, but the study was also giving the participant’s gluten tablets (low, high or placebo).
+The study had a low FODMAP run-in the period before the tablets were introduced and symptoms remained improved even after the gluten tablet trial.
+These results were in contrast to a study done in 2011 that was only measuring the effects of gluten tablets on those who had self-diagnosed NGCS, on a normal gluten-free diet.
 Therefore the conclusion was drawn that a low FODMAP diet can substantially reduce and perhaps alleviate the symptoms of NCGS.
 More definitive research is still required to further understand NCGS.

 If you are experiencing symptoms that you think might be NCGS here is a course of action for you to take.

-- If your blood test is negative and your doctor cannot find any other health related issues that might cause your gluten sensitivity ask to be referred to a dietitian.
+- If your blood test is negative and your doctor cannot find any other health-related issues that might cause your gluten sensitivity to ask to be referred to a dietitian.

 - Work with a dietitian to start a low FODMAP diet, reassess the results after time.
 If you are still not feeling better the dietitian will work with you further to try and deduce what is causing you discomfort.
 This might involve an elimination diet, just warning you, it isn’t fun…

-- Self prescribed gluten free diets can mean coeliac disease is never detected, leading to health implications in the future.
+- Self-prescribed gluten-free diets can mean the coeliac disease is never detected, leading to health implications in the future.
 If you must change your diet do so with the guidance of a dietitian.

 - A low FODMAP diet is the first step in dealing with gastrointestinal issues.